garbetjie/terraform-google-worker-pool/README.md

 ## Argument escaping

-Arguments passed in `var.args` and `var.timers.*.args` are escaped, and can safely contain spaces, strings and any number of values.
+Arguments passed in `var.command` and `var.timers.*.command` are escaped, and can safely contain spaces, strings and any number of values.
 How this is achieved is outlined below:

 Terraform provides no way to escape strings for use in shell scripts, and using regular expressions to accomplish this